FunkeMT/KasaDaka-VSDK/README.md

 - [Pjotr Scholtze](https://github.com/pjotrscholtze)

 # Kasadaka
-Kasadaka is a Django based solution for managing voice based services.
-Kasadaka is specifically made for ICT4D, and generates VXML documents that contain the voice menus, references and links back to Kasadaka to generate new and dynamic documents.
+Kasadaka is a Django based solution for managing voice-based services.
+Kasadaka is made explicitly for ICT4D, and generates VXML documents that contain the voice menus, references, and links back to Kasadaka to create new and dynamic documents.
 We extended the Kasadaka platform for our project with new features.
-The project is forked from th original Kasadaka repository: https://github.com/abaart/KasaDaka-VSDK
+The project is forked from the original Kasadaka repository: https://github.com/abaart/KasaDaka-VSDK

 # How does it work
-The project allows two actors to operate with the platform, the radio host and the listener.
+The project allows two actors to operate with the platform, the radio host, and the listener.
 The radio host sets up a question, and the callers can call to our platform.
-The system will anwser the call and the the caller can vote with the keypad of their phone and/or leave a message.
-The radio host can see the results on a webpage and playback certain calls.
+The system will answer the call, and then the caller can vote with the keypad of their phone and leave a message.
+The radio host can see the results on a webpage and can playback individual voice messages.

 # License
 The MIT License (MIT)